 - Semester GPA below 2.0

 - Failed one or more semester classes

+- Withdrew from one or more semester classes

 - Missed three or more mentor meetings

-- Other actions or inactions that may have a detrimental impact on the student's ability to successfully complete the program in a timely manner as deemed by the E/MC Coordinator
+- Other actions or inactions that may have a detrimental impact on students ability to successfully complete the program in a timely manner as deemed by the E/MC Coordinator

-For a student to move off academic intervention status, all of the following minimum criteria must be met:
+For students to move off academic intervention status, all of the following minimum criteria must be met:

-- Earn an overall GPA of 2.0 or greater at the semester and not fail any classes - Consistently participates in a meeting with the E/MC Mentor on a bi-weekly basis

-• Development of a plan of action based on the individual student needs for increased success in the E/MC program
+- Earn an overall GPA of 2.0 or greater at the semester and not fail or withdraw from any classes - Consistently participate in a meeting with the E/MC Mentor on a bi-weekly basis - Development of a plan of action based on the individual student needs for increased success in the E/MC program

-In addition to the above, the number of college classes may be decreased in upcoming semester(s) to ensure student success in the E/MC program.
+\In addition to the above, the number of college classes may be decreased in upcoming semester(s) to ensure student success in the E/MC program.

-At the end of the intervention period a review will be completed to determine the student's status within the program.
-If the student has continued to fail to meet the minimum requirements, the student remains on academic intervention for another semester or will be transitioned out of the program.
-If it is determined that the program is no longer a good fit for the student, then a transition plan created between the local school district and E/MC Coordinator will be created.
+If students continue to fail to meet the minimum requirements, students remain on academic intervention for another semester or will be transitioned out of the program.
+If it is determined that the program is no longer a good fit for students, then a transition plan created between the local school district and E/MC Coordinator will be created.